pittcsc/pittcswiki/src/guides/zero-to-offer/technical-questions.md

 This information can be found in CS0445 and CS1501 curricula.

 Understand the difference between the following data structures.
-Be able to explain differences in search/sort/search runtimes and their implementation details.
+Be able to explain differences in search/sort/search runtimes and their implementation details:
 - Arrays
 - Linked List
 - Trees [Binary, B/B+]